thiagocapuano/waves-documentation/en/smart-contracts/simple-voting-on-the-waves-blockchain.md

 <img src="img/voting/seed-and-waves-keeper.png" width="300"/>

 Send a set script transaction from the account of the head of the HOA by pressing **Publish**.
+By doing so, you just created a [dApp](/blockchain/dapp.md).

 <img src="img/voting/publish.png" width="880"/>

-By doing so, you just created a [dApp](/blockchain/dapp.md).

-In the [Waves Explorer](https://wavesexplorer.com/), in the _test network_, find the information about the activity on the account of the head of the HOA.
+In the [Waves Explorer](https://wavesexplorer.com/testnet), in the _test network_, find the information about the activity on the account of the head of the HOA.
 Enter the address of the head of the HOA in the search bar and press **Enter**.

 <img src="img/voting/testnet-address.png" width="800"/>

-There are two transactions on the head of the HOA's address: the transfer transaction (balance top up by 10 WAVES using faucet) and the set script transaction.
+There are two transactions on the head of the HOA's address: the transfer transaction (balance top up by 10 WAVES using the Faucet) and the set script transaction.
 Note that the commission of 0.001 WAVES was charged from the head of the HOA's balance for the set script transaction.

 <img src="img/voting/waves-explorer-chief-transactions.png" width="900"/>